-The only real exception to the lack of administrative data is Ontario, where Colleges Ontario produces an excellent annual Environment Scan with a wealth of data on colleges, including staff numbers.
-It is by no means certain if the trends in Ontario are replicated in other provinces; however, since the province represents close to 40% of national college enrollments, it is unlikely that national averages will diverge substantially from these.
-So, we reproduce Ontario figures here as being broadly indicative of national trends.
+The only real exception to the lack of administrative data on college employment is Ontario, where Colleges Ontario produces an excellent annual environment scan with a wealth of data on colleges, including staff numbers.
+It is uncertain whether the trends in Ontario are replicated in other provinces; however, since the province represents close to 40% of national college enrolments, it is unlikely that national averages will diverge substantially.
+Therefore, the Ontario figures reproduced here are likely broadly indicative of national trends.
+2

-In terms of academic staff numbers.
-Figure 2.9 shows that there have been increases in the numbers of both full- and part-time instructors at Ontario colleges over the past decade; however, growth has been more pronounced among part-timers than full-timers, though since 2010-11 the proportions have been relatively consistent at around 32% full-time and 68% part-time.
-Unions tend to view this full-time part-time split as a deliberate casualization and "precaritization" of the workforce; employers tend to defend it partly on budgetary grounds but mostly based on guality, since college programs are meant to provide students with exposure to real world practitioners (who, being practitioners, cannot teach full-time).
-At first glance, the data in 2.9 appears to contradict the data in 2.8, with part-timers outnumbering full-timers; however, it is likely that most part-time instructors have other jobs and do not consider college teaching to be their main occupation when reporting to the Labour Force Survey.
+Figure 2.9 shows that there have been increases in the numbers of both full-and part-time instructors at Ontario colleges over the past decade.
+Growth has been more pronounced among part-timers than full-timers, though since 2010-11 the proportions have been relatively consistent at around 32% full-time and 68% part-time.
+Unions tend to view this full-time part-time split as a deliberate casualization and "precaritization" of the workforce; employers tend to defend it partly on budgetary grounds but mostly based on quality, since college programs are meant to provide students with exposure to real-world practitioners (who, being practitioners, cannot teach full-time).
+At first glance, the data in figure 2.9 appears to contradict the data in figure 2.8, with part-timers outnumbering full-timers; however, a substantial portion of part-time instructors - being practitioners - have other jobs in industry and likely do not identify college teaching to be their main occupation when reporting to the Labour Force Survey.